connervieira/Predator/CONFIGURATION.md

     - The higher this number is, the more likely Predator is to guess a plate incorrectly.
 The lower this number is, the less likely Predator will be to find a valid guess at all.
     - By default this value is set to 10, which tends to be a healthy balance for the majority of tasks.
 - `camera_resoultion`
-    - This setting is a string defines the resolution that FSWebcam will use when taking images through the connected camera.
+    - This setting is a string that defines the resolution that FSWebcam will use when taking images through the connected camera.
     - It takes the format of `width x height`, with no spaces.
     - Example:
-        - `1920x1080`
+        - `"1920x1080"`
 - `real_time_left_margin`, `real_time_right_margin`, `real_time_top_margin`, `real_time_bottom_margin`
     - This value determines how many pixels will be cropped from each side of each frame in real-time mode.
     - This value should be specified as tight as reasonably possible to make Predator as accurate as it can be.